danielrcollins1/OED-Expanded/characters.md

 **Spellbook**: Wizards start with a spellbook containing all 1st level spells.
 Each level of spells requires its own book.
 Replacement or duplicate spellbooks require time and expense the same as learning spells.

-**Learning Spells**: Adding a new spell from a book or scroll requires a roll of d20 + Wizard Level + Int modifier >= 20.
+**Learning Spells**: Adding a new spell from a book or scroll requires a roll of d20 + Wizard Level + Int modifier $\geq$ 20.
 Requires 1 day per spell level (3 tries per spell)

-**Spell Research**: Requires 1 week per spell level and a roll of d20 + Wizard Level + Int Modifier >= 20.
+**Spell Research**: Requires 1 week per spell level and a roll of d20 + Wizard Level + Int Modifier $\geq$ 20.
 Access to a library or other resources grant a +4 to the roll

-**Spell Research**: Requires 1 week per spell level and a roll of d20 + Wizard Level + Int Modifier >= 20.
+**Spell Research**: Requires 1 week per spell level and a roll of d20 + Wizard Level + Int Modifier $\geq$ 20.
 Access to a library or other resources grant a +4 to the roll

-**Magic Item Creation**: Takes 1 day and 100SP per spell level/charge/use and the ability to cast the relevant spell(s).
-Note: Treat potions of healing as a 1st level spell, and Mithridate as 4th level spell.\
+**Magic Item Creation**: Takes 1 day and 100SP per spell level/charge/use and the ability to cast the relevant spell(s).\
+*Note*: Treat potions of healing as a 1st level spell, and Mithridate as 4th level spell.\
 The DM will secretly roll a 1 in 20 chance for a mishap/cursed item.

 ### Multi Classing